r-m-c-d/Moon/about/index.md

 ## Disclaimer

 _Here I'm supposed to warn you that everything in this site belongs to me except what doesn't and you're supposed to know what you can (re)use or not; that what I write only represents my point of view and all sorts of everyone-should-read-but-never-does stuff._ You know.
 This theme was forked from Taylan Tali's [Moon repository](https://github.com/TaylanTatli/Moon) (kudos for this smooth, fancy theme), and uses the terms of the [MIT license](https://github.com/r-m-c-d/r-m-c-d.github.io/blob/master/LICENSE).
+Articles are under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) but I'm always open to discussion.

 ## Contact?